-- O&M plans were followed in accordance with O&M manuals developed for regional municipal facilities. - Staff completed a required update of the Good Housekeeping and O&M plans during 2022. - Stormwater Pollution Prevention Plans were developed for Yakima County Roads Shop on 18th Street in Yakima and the Sunnyside shop.
+- O&M plans were followed in accordance with O&M manuals developed for regional municipal facilities. - O&M Staff implemented changes identified in the completed update of the Good Housekeeping and O&M plans developed in 2022. - Stormwater Pollution Prevention Plans were developed in 2022 for the Yakima County Roads Shop on 18th Street in Yakima and the Sunnyside shop and are in use.